Capitalisk/ldpos-commander/README.md

 config network-symbol change                                   Change the protocol transaction list                                               Get a list of all transactions on the chain by timestamp transaction get                                                Get a transaction, accepts an id as argument.
-If not provided it prompts it. transaction create multisig-transfer                           Transfers to a multisig wallet transaction sign multisig-transfer                             Transfers to a multisig wallet transaction post transfer                                      Transfer to a wallet transaction post vote                                          Vote a delegate transaction post unvote                                        Unvote a delegate transaction post multisig-transaction                          Transfers to a multisig wallet transaction post register-multisig-wallet                      Register a multisigwallet transaction post register-multisig-details                     Register a registerMultisigDetails transaction post register-sig-details                          Register a registerSigDetails
+If not provided it prompts it. transaction create multisig-transfer                           Transfers from a multisig wallet transaction sign multisig-transfer                             Transfers from a multisig wallet transaction post transfer                                      Transfer to a wallet transaction post vote                                          Vote a delegate transaction post unvote                                        Unvote a delegate transaction post multisig-transaction                          Transfers from a multisig wallet transaction post register-multisig-wallet                      Register a multisigwallet transaction post register-multisig-details                     Register a registerMultisigDetails transaction post register-sig-details                          Register a registerSigDetails